robhafernik/Dakota/README.md

 This is a wonderfull resource for weather information.
 This code uses a paid API (although the payment only amounts to $2 or $3 per month), but it is perfectly possible to do similar things with completely free information.
 The APIs are clear, easy to call and well documented.

+Visit their website and follow the instructions to get an API Token.
+This is a string of text you wlll need to add to your secrets.py file.

 ### Main Loop